Texas Electric Service Empowers Consumers Amid Rising Temperatures with Competitive Electricity Plans

 Understanding Electricity Usage

-Texans' past electricity usage is key to selecting the best plan from the numerous Houston Electricity companies.
+Texans' past electricity usage is key to selecting the best plan from the numerous Houston electricity providers.
 Reviewing the highest and lowest usage months—typically August-September for peak usage and December-January for the lowest—can help avoid costly mistakes.
 If electricity is used for heating, March or April should be considered as the low usage months.

 The Power to Choose in Deregulated Markets